-Qualifying Examinations
+Qualifying Examination

 The charge of the qualifying exam committee is to evaluate the student's readiness to advance to candidacy.
 The written portion of the process may take different forms depending on the discretion of the advisor and the exam committee with input from the student (e.g. take home exams, closed exams, grant proposals, review papers).
-The written portion of the exam is to be followed by an oral defense before the full qualifying examinations committee.
-Students must be given the opportunity to complete both portions of the examination, and in most circumstances, these should occur within two to four weeks of each other.
+The written portion of the exam is to be followed by an oral defense before the full qualifying examination committee.
+Students must be given the opportunity to complete both portions of the examination, and these should occur within two weeks of each other.
 The following criteria apply regardless of the form the written portion of the exam takes: